paulsammut/RoboDolf/readme.md

 For a video of its construction and operation [click here](https://youtu.be/pHH6SKcS8ms)

-In this repo, the entire software system powering the RoboDolf is supplied.
-The system was written by Paul Sammut in LabVIEW using the actor framework.
-A custom message routing and subscription layer was written on top of the actor framework that facilitated a one-to-many node communication system.
+In this repo, the software system powering the RoboDolf is supplied.
+The system was written by Paul Sammut in LabVIEW using the Actor Framework and LV-OOP.
+A custom message routing and subscription layer was written on top of the Actor Framework that facilitated a one-to-many node communication system.
 A class structure was created to facilitate the writing of common nodes, such as controllers and serial instruments.
+This system is called the RDS Framework.

-## RDS Architecture
+## RDS Framework Architecture

-The RDS system makes heavy use of LV-OOP and the Actor Framework.
-Each major function of the RoboDolf is written as a nested child actor object that inherits from a special RDS Parent Actor object.
+The RDS Framework makes heavy use of LV-OOP and the Actor Framework.
+Each major function of the RoboDolf is written as a nested child actor object that inherits from a special RDS Parent Actor class.
 This allowed for the creation of node-like processes that run independently of each other, but can easily share data between each other in a structured way.

-The system works on a one to many publisher/subscriber principle.
+The system works on a one to many publisher/subscribers principle.
 Each actor subscribes to a list of message types on launch.
 During run-time the actor can send whatever messages it likes.
 Logic code can be written on receipt of the messages, on an internal actor loop or by some other means such as on receipt